 Browse Economics

-The Strategic Petroleum Reserve (SPR) is an emergency fuel storage of oil maintained by the United States Department of Energy (DOE) designed to provide an emergency supply of crude oil in the event of severe energy disruptions.
+The Strategic Petroleum Reserve (SPR) is an emergency fuel storage of oil maintained by the United States Department of Energy (DOE).

 The Strategic Petroleum Reserve (SPR) is an emergency fuel storage of oil maintained by the United States Department of Energy (DOE).
 Established following the 1973–1974 oil embargo, the SPR serves as a safety net to provide crude oil during substantial disruptions in oil supplies.
 As the world’s largest government-owned stockpile of emergency crude oil, it plays a critical role in national security and energy policy.